 You’ve just had surgery.
 During surgery, you were given medicine called anesthesia to keep you relaxed and free of pain.
 After surgery, you may have some pain or nausea.
 This is common.
 Here are some tips for feeling better and getting well after surgery.

-Your doctor or nurse will show you how to take care of yourself when you go home.
+Your healthcare provider will show you how to take care of yourself when you go home.
 He or she will also answer your questions.
 Have an adult family member or friend drive you home.
 For the first 24 hours after your surgery:

 Do not drive or use heavy equipment.

 Do not make important decisions or sign legal papers.

 Have someone stay with you, if needed.
 He or she can watch for problems and help keep you safe.